Modern Wallpaper in South Africa

 Here are the types of wallpaper we sell and how to install them:

-Real Wallpaper innovation is the new and amazing Super Easy Peel and Stick Wallpaper – its made of thick (almost plastic) sticky backed vinyl and you don’t need any extra tools other than our Free Wallpapering Tool.
-Really, you literally peel and stick it onto the surface – in fact, it is not a traditional wallpaper as you can stick it on almost anything!
+5.)
+Real Wallpaper innovation is the new and amazing Super Easy Peel and Stick Wallpaper – made of very thick plastic (vinyl) with a slight texture and has a sticky back as well.
+Living up to it’s name, you literally peel and stick the wallpaper onto the surface -in fact, it is not even a traditional wallpaper because you can literally stick it on almost anything untextured!
 Our favourites are to revamp cupboard doors or even tiles!
+We also love that you can peel it off the wall and reposition it if you make a mistake or go a bit skew.
+Super super easy and very high quality, this is the best of the best as far as wallpaper goes!

 How Removable is your Wallpaper?